jdel0nAY/blender-tools/README.md

 # blender_tools

-Public collection of Blender add-ons and scripts by Jean Delaunay.
+Public collection of Blender add-ons and scripts I made.
+Some by myself, some with ai help.

 Each tool lives in its own subfolder and is a self-contained add-on: install the tool's `.py` via **Edit → Preferences → Add-ons → Install…**, then see that